-Group riding can be one of the best parts of getting into motorcycles, but it can also become frustrating (and even dangerous) when the group is disorganized.
-Like any group activity, it goes best when everyone "knows the deal" beforehand – here’s our guide to the basics of group riding so everyone can enjoy it!
+Group riding can be one of the best parts of getting into motorcycles, but it can also become frustrating (or dangerous) when the group is disorganized.
+Like any group activity, it goes best when everyone “knows the deal” beforehand – here’s our guide to the basics of group riding so everyone can enjoy it!

 Kicking Off the Ride

 Unless you have a group that’s been riding together a long time, things will run best when you have a ride leader/organizer in charge (especially when riders of varying experience levels are present.)
 This “head honcho” should be someone who has extensive experience with group riding, is well organized, and doesn’t mind calling the shots for that day’s ride.

 The ride leader/organizer does not have to be the first bike in the pack; his or her job is to organize the ride and keep everything running smoothly, not necessarily to ride in front.
 Before the ride kicks off, he or she should conduct an all-rider meeting at the starting point to go over the route, designate rest stops, and go over hand signals.

 A pre-ride meeting gets everyone on the same page, which is especially important if you have new riders along (or riders just new to the route.)